baezortega/mutree/README.md

 The pipeline __requires__ the following input:

-* __*Absolute path* to a coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of multiple gene CDS sequences, __with all stop codons and trailing bases removed__ (i.e. the last codon of each CDS, and — if the CDS length is not a multiple of 3 — any trailing bases after the last codon, have been removed before adding the CDS to the concatenated sequence).
+* __*Absolute path* to a coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of multiple gene CDS sequences, __with any trailing bases removed__ (i.e. if the CDS length is not a multiple of 3, any bases after the last codon need to be removed before adding the CDS to the concatenated sequence).
 Each sequence in the FASTA file represents a sample (taxon), and must be labeled with a unique sample name. __Sample names cannot contain any form of whitespace character, like blanks, tabulators, carriage returns, colons, commas, parentheses or square brackets.
 The first sequence in the file will be used as an outgroup to root the tree, so this should be the reference sequence or a suitable outgroup sample.__ An example can be found in the file [muttree-1.0/examples/Alignment_H3HASO.fna](examples/Alignment_H3HASO.fna) (this has been adapted from one of treesub's example files).

-* __*Absolute path* to a "gene table" (`-g` option).__ This is defined as a tab-delimited file with two columns (and no header): gene symbol and CDS start position (position of the first nucleotide in the concatenated sequence).
+* __*Absolute path* to a "gene table" (`-g` option).__ This is mandatory unless the `-f` option is used.
+The gene table must be a tab-delimited file with no header and two columns: gene symbol and CDS start position (position of the first nucleotide in the concatenated sequence).
 This allows mapping each mutation to the gene where it occurs and finding recurrent mutations.
 An example can be found in the file [muttree-1.0/examples/GeneTable_H3HASO.txt](examples/GeneTable_H3HASO.txt) (the gene symbols and positions have been defined arbitrarily for this example).

 * __*Absolute path* to an output directory (`-o` option).__ The directory will be created if necessary.
 The pipeline implements a checkpoint logging system, so in the event that the execution is interrupted before finishing, re-running muttree with the same output directory will resume the execution after the last successfully completed step.